 Scientists are just beginning to understand the signals in a body which can trigger cell differentiation.
 These signals can be created within a cell, triggered by a cell's genes, or by a neighboring cell that releases chemicals to promote differentiation in other cells.
-Determining what these signals are and what stem cells require to differentiate into different cell-types is an important research area necessary to utilize stem cells for therapies.
+Determining what these signals are and what stem cells require to differentiate into different cell-types is a crucial research area which must be explored in order to utilize stem cells for therapies.